Scientific Revolution: Renaissance technology

+The earliest recorded comment on the use of glass for optical purposes was made in 1268 by Roger Bacon.
+The first eyeglasses were made in central Italy, most likely in Pisa or Florence, by about 1290, after which the widespread manufacture and use of optical glass for eyeglasses expanded rapidly in Europe.
+Venice became an important center of its manufacture by 1300.
+In the mid-15th century, Venetian glassmakers developed the exceptionally clear colourless glass, cristallo, made from high-purity quartz pebbles (instead of sand) and using manganese oxide as a "decolorizer" to neutralize the greenish tint caused by iron impurities.
+This was the "specialty" glass of the Renaissance era, a luxury product used for windows, mirrors, ships' lanterns, and lenses.
+When the first telescope was later invented during the Scientific Revolution, the first historical record of the invention did not appear in a work of natural philosophy but rather in a patent filed by a spectacle maker.

+Starting in Mainz, Germany around 1440, the movable type printing-press had spread to ~270 cities and produced more than 20 million volumes by 1500.

-The Scientific Revolution was enabled by advances in book production.
-Before the advent of the printing press, introduced in Europe in the 1440s by Johannes Gutenberg, there was no mass market on the continent for scientific treatises, as there had been for religious books.
+The Scientific Revolution was also enabled by advances in book production.
+Before the advent of the movable type printing press, introduced in Europe in the 1440s by Johannes Gutenberg, there was no mass market on the continent for scientific treatises, as there had been for religious books.
 Printing decisively changed the way scientific knowledge was created, as well as how it was disseminated.
-It enabled accurate diagrams, maps, anatomical drawings, and representations of flora and fauna to be reproduced, and printing made scholarly books more widely accessible, allowing researchers to consult ancient texts freely and to compare their own observations with those of fellow scholars.
+Scholars in different countries now all studied the same mathematical and scientific diagrams and illustrations and read the same texts of a given author.
+Printing made scholarly books more widely accessible, allowing researchers to consult ancient texts freely and to compare their own observations with those of fellow scholars.
 Although printers' blunders still often resulted in the spread of false data (for instance, in Galileo's Sidereus Nuncius (The Starry Messenger), published in Venice in 1610, his telescopic images of the lunar surface mistakenly appeared back to front), the development of engraved metal plates allowed accurate visual information to be made permanent, a change from previously, when woodcut illustrations deteriorated through repetitive use.
 The ability to access previous scientific research meant that researchers did not have to always start from scratch in making sense of their own observational data.

-It is also true that many of the important figures of the Scientific Revolution shared in the general Renaissance respect for ancient learning and cited ancient pedigrees for their innovations.
-Nicolaus Copernicus, Galileo, Johannes Kepler and Newton all traced different ancient and medieval ancestries for the heliocentric system.
-In the Axioms Scholium of his Principia, Newton said its axiomatic three laws of motion were already accepted by mathematicians such as Christiaan Huygens, Wallace, Wren and others.
-While preparing a revised edition of his Principia, Newton attributed his law of gravity and his first law of motion to a range of historical figures.

-Despite these qualifications, the standard theory of the history of the Scientific Revolution claims that the 17th century was a period of revolutionary scientific changes.
-Not only were there revolutionary theoretical and experimental developments, but that even more importantly, the way in which scientists worked was radically changed.
-For instance, although intimations of the concept of inertia are suggested sporadically in ancient discussion of motion, the salient point is that Newton's theory differed from ancient understandings in key ways, such as an external force being a requirement for violent motion in Aristotle's theory.
+Printing ended the manuscript culture of the Middle Ages, where facts were few and far between, and replaced it with a Renaissance printing culture where reliable and documented facts rapidly proliferated and became the secure foundation for scientific knowledge.